Azure/azure-sdk-for-js/sdk/search/search-documents/swagger/Service.md

       $["x-ms-client-name"] = "maxPageLength"
 ```

-### Make credentials of SearchIndexerDataSource/Credentials to ConnectionString
+### Make credentials of SearchIndexerDataSource/Credentials to ConnectionString and Remove DataSourceCredentials model

 ```yaml
 directive: